By Dr. Artour Rakhimov, Alternative Health Educator and Author

-During the previous century there were 2 large historical episodes when state forces killed millions of innocent civilians: Nazi’s Holocaust against Jews on occupied territories and Stalin’s repressions in the USSR.
-However, there are striking differences in attitude, perception and outcomes in relation to these events.
+During the previous century, there were 2 large historical episodes when state forces killed millions of innocent civilians: Nazi’s Holocaust against Jews on occupied territories and Stalin’s repressions in the USSR.
+However, there are striking differences in attitude, perception, and outcomes in relation to these events.

 Germany and allied forces transformed Nazi’s concentrations camps into dozens of national museums.
 Up to 1-2 decades ago, international authorities were searching Nazi war criminals in Latin America and other countries so that to persecute those who avoided Nuremberg and other tribunals.
-Thousands of movies and books have been produced about lives, suffering and deaths of persecuted Jews on occupied territories.
-Thousands of events take place every year world-wide to commemorate the victory and remember lives lost.
+Thousands of movies and books have been produced about lives, suffering, and deaths of persecuted Jews on occupied territories.
+Thousands of events take place every year worldwide to commemorate the victory and remember lives lost.

 What about modern Russia?
-There is no a single state museum related to deaths of millions in Siberian Gulag labor camps.
+There is no single state museum related to deaths of millions in Siberian Gulag labor camps.
 KGB Gulag leaders, the spiritual leaders of Siberian slaughter factories, have been getting their pensions from the Russian government all these decades.
 Keeping control of the Soviet and Russian state security forces in Siberia allowed them to adapt to modern times using a tactic of random killing and bullying those people and organizations who have tried to expose them.
-(This tactic, when modern Siberian KGB thugs dispatch assassins so that to kill anybody who associates with “unpleasant” to them people, organizations, or events, is described in a separate article.)
+(This tactic, when modern Siberian KGB thugs dispatch assassins so that to kill anybody who associates with “unpleasant” to the people, organizations, or events, is described in a separate article.)

 Survivors of Holocaust are viewed and honored as winners, whose struggle and suffering brought peace and more developed social order on Earth.
-New generations of young people are taught that their world of opportunities is possible due to suffering, deaths and struggle of millions of Jews against Nazis.
+New generations of young people are taught that their world of opportunities is possible due to suffering, deaths, and struggle of millions of Jews against Nazis.

-German Nazis are considered as silly people who were fooled by Hitler’s propaganda.
+German Nazis are considered silly people who were fooled by Hitler’s propaganda.
 They deserve our pity and regret.
 Existing Gulag leaders (they are now in their 70s and 80s) are still flourishing and, no matter what Russian officials say about “excessiveness” (!?) of past persecutions, the actions teach modern population more.
 (Gulag murderers still get their special pensions for their “civil” service from the Russian state.)